inrupt/etl-tutorial/README.md

-Note however, that all these End-2-End tests, and the ETL process itself, will also all 'pass' without any such environment file at all, as the ETL code treats loading into Pods or a triplestore as completely optional - so if no credentials are provided at all, everything will still pass.
+Note however, that all these End-2-End tests, and the ETL process itself, will also all 'pass' without any such environment file at all, as the ETL code treats loading into Pods or a triplestore as completely optional.
+So if no credentials are provided at all, everything will still pass, but you'll see lots of console output saying Extraction and Loading are being ignored!

+### Overview of our End-2-End test suites

-The End-2-End tests we provide are below, which you can safely be run now too, without first creating the local environment file.
-You should see the console output telling you the steps being 'ignored' due to lack of credentials:
+The End-2-End test suites we provide are described below, and you can safely run them now without first creating the local environment file.
+But without credentials, you should see the console output telling you various steps are being 'ignored':

-1. Extract, Transform, and display to console.
+1. Extract, Transform, and display to console:
    ```script
    npm run e2e-test-node-ExtractTransform-display
    ```
+   (Without any credentials, we'll see this test successfully Extract data from local copies of 3rd-party data, successfully transform that data into RDF, and then display that data to the console, but we'll see it ignore Extraction from 3rd-parties for which we **require** credentials.)
-2. Load locally, Transform, and Load to Pods (and/or triplestore).
+2. Load locally, Transform, and Load to Pods (and/or triplestore):
    ```script
    npm run e2e-test-node-localExtract-TransformLoad
    ```
+   (Without any credentials, we'll see this test successfully Extract data from local copies of 3rd-party data, successfully transform that data into RDF, but then ignore all attempts to Load those resources into any Pod or triplestore.)

+### Overview of test suites

+Here we describe our test suites in a bit more detail...

-#### Extract, Transform, and display to console.
+#### 1. Extract, Transform, and display to console.

-Tests that connect to each of our 3rd-party data sources to extract data, transform that extracted data into RDF, and then just outputs some of that data to the console.
-This is to demonstrate and test **_only_** the Extract and Transform stages of the ETL process, and so for this test we don't need to configure or setup anything to do with Solid Pods or triplestores (since we deliberately don't attempt to 'Load' this Extracted and Transformed data anywhere).
+Tests that connect to each of our 3rd-party data sources to Extract data, Transform that extracted data into RDF, and then just outputs some of that data to the console (rather than Loading it anywhere!).
+This is to demonstrate and test **_only_** the Extract and Transform stages of the ETL process, and so for these tests we don't need to configure or setup anything to do with Solid Pods or triplestores (since we deliberately don't attempt to 'Load' this Extracted and Transformed data anywhere).

-#### Load locally, Transform, and Load to Pods (and/or triplestore).
+#### 2. Load locally, Transform, and Load to Pods (and/or triplestore).

 Tests that read local copies of 3rd-party data (so in this case, we are deliberately avoiding the need for any credentials to connect to any of our 3rd-party data sources).
-These tests transform that local data into RDF, and attempt to Load that data into a Solid Pod (and optionally a triplestore).
+These tests Transform that local data into RDF, and attempt to Load that data into a Solid Pod (and optionally a triplestore).
 In other words, this is for demonstrating and testing **_only_** the Transformation and Loading stages of the ETL process.